trevordbunch/cis411_lab0_req/labreports/LAB_ggn10.md

    - Place order
    - Designate delivery location
    - Be present to recieve food
-2. **Cook Employee**: Employee responsible for processing food orders and making the food
+2. **Cook**: Employee responsible for processing food orders and making the food
    - Confirm order
    - Cook food
    - Place food in designated "ready for delivery" area